Raphael-Boichot/The-TinyGB-Printer/README.md

 Want to know more about these games ?
 Want hints and custom saves to unlock all printing features ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

-## known issues
+## Known non critical issues
 - Hamster Club always reports a bad connection during first print attempt, then works.
 No idea why.
-No interest of solving this.
 - Photo! can only be used with the normal printing mode.
 Other mode are too fast and the PNG encoder cannot catch up data flux.
 Further code optimisation will maybe solve that.

 ## Kind warning